Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 	target_link_libraries(isobus_hello_world PRIVATE isobus::Isobus isobus::HardwareIntegration Threads::Threads)

-But like we mentioned earlier, we're now using a function (the IOP file reader) in the isobus utility library called "SystemTiming", so we need to link that too:
+But like we mentioned earlier, we're now using a function (the IOP file reader) in the isobus utility library called "Utility", so we need to link that too:

 .. code-block:: c++

-	target_link_libraries(isobus_hello_world PRIVATE isobus::Isobus isobus::HardwareIntegration isobus::SystemTiming Threads::Threads)
+	target_link_libraries(isobus_hello_world PRIVATE isobus::Isobus isobus::HardwareIntegration isobus::Utility Threads::Threads)

 We also want to move our IOP file to be in the same folder as the executable after it's built, so that it can locate it.
 We can do that with this little handy bit of CMake: